Lower bound of Schr{\"o}dinger operators on Riemannian manifolds: Some techniques of harmonic analysis

-With this we can generalise proposition \ref{pr:volume different centers} for any $r > 0$ : if $r > R$, we can use the $r$-doubling and apply proposition \ref{pr:volume different centers} for it.
+With this we can generalise proposition \ref{pr:volume different centers} for any $r > 0$: if $r > R$, we can use the $r$-doubling and apply proposition \ref{pr:volume different centers} for it.
 The constants are $A_r = e^{2D\frac{r}{R}}$, $D_r = 4\log \left(A_r^2\right) = 16 D \frac{r}{R}$, $A_r^8 = e^{16 D \frac{r}{R}}$.
-Then we have, for any $x,y\in X$, $r > 0$ :
+Then we have, for any $x,y\in X$, $r > 0$:

-\begin{proposition} Let $(X,d,\mu)$ be a measured metric space that satisfy $\doubling{R}$.
-If it also satisfy $\rd{R}$, then for any $\kappa > 1$, it satisfy $\rd{\kappa R}$ with a different reverse doubling constant, that depends only on the doubling, reverse doubling constant and orders, and on $\kappa$. \end{proposition}
+\begin{proposition} Let $(X,d,\mu)$ be a metric measure space that satisfies $\doubling{R}$.
+If it also satisfies $\rd{R}$, then for any $\kappa > 1$, it satisfies $\rd{\kappa R}$ with a different reverse doubling constant, that depends only on the doubling and reverse doubling constants, and on $\kappa$. \end{proposition}

-The notable part of this proposition is that the reverse doubling order is conserved.
+The notable part of this proposition is that the reverse doubling order is the same.

 \begin{proof} By proposition \ref{pr:bigger R}, $\mu$ is $\kappa R$-doubling for all $\kappa$, with some doubling order $\eta = \eta(\kappa)$.
 We take a point $x\in M$, and $r, r'$ with $0 < r \leq r' \leq \kappa R$.
-We want to prove that there's some constant $a_\kappa$ such that, for any such $x, r, r'$ :
+We want to prove that there's some constant $a_\kappa$ such that, for any such $x, r, r'$:

 If $0 < r \leq r' \leq R$, then there's nothing to do but apply $\rd{R}$.
-If $0 < r \leq R < r' \leq \kappa R$, then :
+If $0 < r \leq R < r' \leq \kappa R$, then:

-Finally, when $R < r \leq r' < \kappa R$, then :
+Finally, when $R < r \leq r' < \kappa R$, then:

 Thus \eqref{eq:reverse_kappa_doubling} holds for $a_\kappa= \min\left(a, a\kappa^{-\nu}, aA^{-1}\kappa^{-\eta}\right) = a A^{-1}\kappa^{-\eta}$. \end{proof}